raylsnetwork/Enygma/enygma_payments/protocol_description.md

 This allows anyone to be able to see how much money was minted in the system.

 ### Private Issuance
-Issuer acts as a system entity and establishes a shared secret with every participant in the network, and creates a new commitment with the random factor set accordingly.
+Issuer acts as a system entity and establishes a shared secret $$s$$ with each participant in the network, and creates a new commitment with the random factor set accordingly.
 Concretely, $$r = Hash(s, n_{block})$$.
 This commitment gets added to the previous balance (of zero).
 Therefore, the initial balance after a private issuance is:

 $$Comm(v, r) = vG + rH$$